jasminetpm/100-days-of-code/log.md

 ### Day 3: 7 November, 2019

-**Today's Progress**: Completed 25/52 lessons of **Applied Visual Design**.
+**Today's Progress**: Completed 11/52 lessons of **Applied Visual Design**.

 **Thoughts:** Completed less than I wanted to!
 Was searching for plane tickets to Bali today for a solo surf trip but decided not to get them anyway.
 Wasted about 2hrs doing that.
 Also, the only button of my skirt popped out today (im fat), so that was a hassle.
 Thank God I managed to sew it back LOL.
 Why is my life like that.
+Also, meeting Shu and Zendy for dinner so no time to complete.

 **Link to work:**
 [Applied Visual Design](https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/)